binarykitchen/videomail-client/README.md

 videomailClient.on('SUBMITTED', function(videomail, response) {
   // continue with your own app logic
-  // check out /examples/contact_form.html on how to integrate into your contact form })
+  // check out /examples/contact_form.html on how to integrate into your contact form
+  // that videomail object has plenty of useful information,
+  // i.E. the url or even the average fps it was recorded with.
+  // for more info on that, see chapter "What is stored on the server?" below })
 ```